yihong0618/running_page/README.md

 ## Features

 1. GitHub Actions manages automatic synchronization of runs and generation of new pages.
-2. Gatsby-generated static pages, fast
-3. Support for Vercel (recommended) and GitHub Pages automated deployment
+2. Support for Vercel (recommended) and GitHub Pages automated deployment
-4. React Hooks
+3. React Hooks
-5. Mapbox for map display
+4. Mapbox for map display
-6. Supports most sports apps such as nike strava...
+5. Supports most sports apps such as nike strava...

 > automatically backup gpx data for easy backup and uploading to other software.<br>
 > Note: If you don't want to make the data public, you can choose strava's fuzzy processing, or private repositories.